NutriApp/NurtiApp/README.md

 - [ ] Link store selling healthy food

 Advance Optional:
-- [ ] Users can check into or comment on a restaurant on their progress report regarding it's healthinest
+- [ ] Users can check into or comment on a restaurant on their progress report regarding it's healthinest using Yelp API
     - [ ] Application consolidates all the user's data and create a map showing locations of healthy food

 Funny: